rickgennis/managebackups/src/managebackups.1.md

 : Specify an alternate number format for use with **-0**, **-1**, or **--analyze**.
 Formats 1 through 5 are supported.

 **--analyze** *[number]*
 : Analyze a backup set and determine the files that change most frequently and the files consuming the most actual disk space.
 Show the top *number* files.
+In MOST FREQUENTLY CHANGING FILES the percentage is how many of the profile's backups have a different copy of the shown file (percentages will not sum to 100 as they're individual).
+In MOST SPACE CONSUMING CHANGES the percentage is how much of the total backup space is consumed by the shown file (percentages would sum to 100 if all files were shown).
+In both cases, the Usage number is a total for all copies (changes) of the shown file - i.e. how much disk space that file is actually using across the backup set.

 **--test**
 : Run in test mode.
 No changes are actually made to disk (no backups, pruning or linking).